Home Optimal health & lifestyle

 MCT Oil vs. Coconut Oil: What Are the Benefits?

-Both MCT and coconut oil offer various dietary and nutritional benefits — many of which overlap.
+Both MCT and coconut oil offer various dietary and nutritional benefits, many of which overlap.
 Let’s explore the benefits of each oil.

 1. Both Can Help You Enter Ketosis but MCT Is Better

-If you're following the ketogenic diet, you'll be happy to know that MCT and coconut oil can help you transition to a fat-burning state.
 Both oils are made up entirely of fat (and zero carbohydrates), which can help your body begin to burn ketones — rather than glucose — for fuel when combined with a keto lifestyle.
 Transitioning into ketosis, in turn, can help boost fat loss and improve body composition.

 It's important to note that pure MCT oil is a more efficient energy source than coconut oil.
 It is rapidly metabolised by the liver, thereby quickly converted into ketones.
 Since MCT oil contains 100% MCTs, it moves more swiftly from your digestive tract to your bloodstream than coconut oil, where it’s used for energy.